 Not only is this crustless quiche super simple to whip up, but you can easily make customizations with different meats, cheeses, and vegetables.
-This and a frittata make a great “clean out the fridge” breakfast or dinner and taste delicious no matter what combo you choose.
 We especially love to make it whenever we have leftover baked ham from our Easter or Christmas dinner.

 It’s also the perfect dish to serve when hosting brunch for a crowd.
-You can even double the recipe and make one crustless version and then another with the pie crust.
-That way your guests can choose between the two.
+You can even double the recipe and make two with different quiche additions.
 We love to serve ours with a berry fruit salad, a side of mixed greens, or some crispy hash browns.

 Homemade Quiche Ingredients